Larne Harbour railway station

+Early history

 The station was opened on 1 October 1862.
 It was improved in 1890 by Berkeley Deane Wise to a budget of £3,000, with a double faced platform, one side serving the broad gauge line from Belfast and the other the narrow gauge from Ballymena, and a clock with two minute hands showing both English and Irish time, which was 25 minutes later.

 A C3K train running on the Larne Line alongside Larne Lough heading towards Larne Harbour.

 Service

 This station is the final outbound terminus for services on the Larne Line.

-Mondays to Saturdays there is an hourly service to Belfast Grand Central with extra services at peak times.
+On Mondays to Saturdays there is an hourly service to Belfast Grand Central with extra services at peak times.
 Some of those peak services start and terminate at the nearby station instead.
-During weekdays the first train leaves here at 6:05am and the last train arrives at 12:20am.
+On weekdays the first train leaves here at 6:05 am and the last train arrives at 12:20 am.

 On Sundays the service to Belfast Grand Central reduces to operating every two hours.